LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Introduction

+\paragraph*{\textbf{C3.}{ Operating frequency}} Due to the technological ``disadvantage'' of FPGAs when compared to hard logic, designs may exhibit up to an order of magnitude drop in the operating frequency.
+This performance bottleneck could be expected to migrate over reconfigurable instructions, when an existing FPGA architecture is used.
+The logic of an instruction could be too simple to outweigh this limitation through the flexibility and parallelism that comes with FPGAs.
+Similarly, different designs may yield different operating frequencies for custom instructions, and the clock domain crossing would either need to complicate the processor or be simplified by setting a ``safely'' low frequency, also impacting the throughput.

+\paragraph*{\textbf{C4.}{ Architectural exploration}} Modelling an architecture that combines modern hardened cores with dynamically-reconfigurable regions is challenging, because each of the two technologies has different physical and behavioural properties.
+On one hand, traditional computer architecture research has led to various time-saving techniques for estimating processor performance by reducing simulation time \cite{sabu2022looppoint}.
+On the other hand, FPGA research relies on FPGA-based prototypes that allow more complete executions for additional realism, such as the interaction with DRAM \cite{manev2019unexpected}.
+However, when it comes to combining the two, existing higher-level abstractions do not include fine-grain reconfiguration \cite{karandikar2019using}, and lower-level models such as through fabrication may need to be prohibitively large and expensive to capture system-level behaviours \cite{arc22fpgaext}.

-The FPGA-extended modified-Harvard architecture is a relatively-recently proposed computer architecture aimed at achieving FPGA performance using general-purpose processors \cite{arc22fpgaext}, illustrated in figure \ref{fpgaext}.
-The idea is to combine small FPGAs working as instructions (instruction disambiguator) inside each CPU core that are programmed dynamically with bitstreams residing in the same memory space.
-A specialised cache (bitstream cache) is introduced alongside the instruction and data caches to provide the bitstreams with a high bandwidth on demand.
-It is shown that a low-enough reconfiguration latency can behave similarly to having all utilised instructions hardened, even when multi-processing in modern operating systems.
-The experiments introduce a ``fake'' latency on every opcode miss, to cover different potential scenarios for future implementations \cite{arc22fpgaext}.
-While the concept is promising, its authors have not elaborated with an implementation, leaving important research questions unanswered.
+\paragraph*{\textbf{Motivation}} This research is motivated by the FPGA-extended architecture\cite{arc22fpgaext}, and is summarised in figure \ref{fpgaext}.
+It is a computer architecture aimed at achieving FPGA performance in general-purpose processors.
+It combines small FPGAs working as instructions (managed by the instruction disambiguator) inside each CPU core that are programmed dynamically with bitstreams residing in the same memory space.
+A specialised cache (bitstream cache) resides alongside the instruction and data caches to provide the bitstreams with a high bandwidth on demand.
+It is shown that a low-enough reconfiguration latency can behave similarly to having all utilised instructions hardened, even when multiprocessing in modern operating systems.
+The experiments introduce an artificial latency on every opcode miss, to cover different potential scenarios for future implementations \cite{arc22fpgaext}.
+While the concept is promising, its authors have not elaborated with an implementation of the reconfigurable regions.
+As demonstrated in the literature review (section \ref{rw}), there is a growing gap for a modern and open solution that combines such architecture homogeneity principles.